Menu

 Expensive

-The high price range runs from $40 to over $90.
+The high price range runs from $60 to $150.
 The main difference in product here: you get extended controls and movements along with extra sharpness in the projected images.

 • Christmas light projectors can be placed in trees as well as on the ground.
 This is helpful if you’ve got a lot of concrete, hard clay, or gravel in your yard and find it difficult to anchor a projector in the soil.

 • Keep the curtains closed when your light projector is on.
-Otherwise, you could end up with a laser poking you in the eyes.
+Otherwise, you could end up with a laser beam in your eyes.

 • If you happen to look into one of the LEDs or lasers on these lights, the effect is similar to the afterimages you see when a flashbulb goes off in your face.
 It’s dazzling for a moment, but that’s it.